youse-seguradora/RxWear/README.md

-## We need to take the fork repository, because the fix wasnt merged yet.
+## We need to take the fork this repository, because the fix wasnt merged yet.

 # Reactive Wearable API Library for Android